Native rendering mode

 Some screens display sensitive data through automatically detected touch events.
 Read more about this issue in secure custom keyboard example.

-When the application no longer displays sensitive data, you can set the screen rendering mode to your preferred rendering mode:
+When the application no longer displays sensitive data, you can set screen rendering mode to native

 Handling WebView sensitivity